Start Early

 If you are a non-Letters and Science major, check your own school or college’s career center, as they often provide guidance on resumes, cover letters, letters of recommendation and more.

-Finish By (or Before) the Deadline
+Submit By the Deadline

 To ensure consideration, be sure to complete and submit your application by the deadline.
 Meeting the deadline is critical.
 Only complete and submitted applications are reviewed.
-If you are applying to a competitive program, your application will not be considered if it is submitted after the deadline.

 Remember, you should apply by the UW-Madison study abroad application deadline, even if you are applying to a program where the partner or provider has a later deadline.